 - The average lifespan of a mouse is 5 to 12 months.

-Norway rats prefer to live close to the ground and tend to burrow.
-The reason Norway Rats dominate the Big Apple is that they killed or out-competed every other species in the city; yes, these rats are large, aggressive, and smart!
+The reason Norway rats dominate the Big Apple is that they killed or out-competed every other species in the city; yes, these rats are large, aggressive, and smart!

 - Rats are a cautious and social species.

-- They follow established routes between food and their burrow/nest.
+- They follow established routes between food and their burrow.
 Anything new in their path scares them until they know it is not a threat, making them harder to trap.

 - When a new food source is found, rats will make low-status rats eat it first and wait to see if they get sick before trying it themselves.